Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Backpacking

-Wood stoves for backpackers are the most lightweight variety.
 You can’t go backpacking in the wilderness with a 70-pound hunk of steel strapped to your back.

-Titanium is generally the preferred material for backpacking tent wood stoves, as it’s the lightest type of steel used in stove manufacturing.
+Titanium is generally the preferred material for backpacking wood stoves, as it’s the lightest type of steel used in stove manufacturing.

 Camp stoves for backpackers should also be collapsible, with foldable legs and a carrying case to make it easy to pack the stove up with your camping gear.